unit8co/vegans/README.md

 The basic idea is that the user provides discriminator / critic and generator networks (additionally an encoder if needed), and the library takes care of training them in a selected GAN setting.
 To get familiar with the library:

 - Read through this README.md file
-- Check out the notebooks (00 to 04)
+- Check out the [notebooks](https://github.com/unit8co/vegans/tree/master/tutorials/notebooks) (00 to 04)
 - If you want to create your own GAN algorithms, check out the notebooks 05 to 07
-- Look at the example code
+- Look at the example [code snippets](https://github.com/unit8co/vegans/tree/master/tutorials/snippets)

 vegans implements two types of generative models: Unsupervised and Supervised (examples given below). **Unsupervised algorithms** are used when no labels exist for the data you want to generate, for example in cases where it is too tedious or infeasible to generate labels for every output.
 The disadvantage is that after training the generation process will be unsupervised as well, meaning you have (in most cases) little control over which type of output is generated. **Supervised algorithms** on the other hand require you to specify the input dimension of the label (`y_dim`) and provide labels during training.
 All algorithms requiring labels are implemented as "ConditionalGAN" (e.g. `VanillaGAN` does not take labels, whereas `ConditionalVanillaGAN` does).
 These algorithms enable you to generate a specific output **conditonal** on a certain input.